-The feasibility of collecting exposure-based risk data for selected characteristics, as well as the feasibility of identifying commercial motor vehicle (CMV) driver factors that contribute to increased risk of large truck crashes was explored.
+In the initial phase of the project, the feasibility of collecting exposure-based risk data for selected characteristics, as well as the feasibility of identifying commercial motor vehicle (CMV) driver factors that contribute to increased risk of large truck crashes, was explored.
 A follow-on pilot study was performed to determine the relative crash risk associated with driver characteristics, general health and wellness issues, medical conditions, drugs, and other driving performance characteristics.
-The next phase will be a full-scale study and will incorporate lessons learned from the pilot study.
+The final phase was a full-scale study, which incorporated lessons learned from the pilot study.

-The objective of the case-control Commercial Driver Individual Differences Study (CDIDS) is to examine a wide array of driver and situational factors to determine their prevalence in—and relationship to—being involved in a crash.
-The CDIDS will identify and prioritize commercial driver individual risk factors that primarily will consist of personal factors such as demographic characteristics, medical conditions, personal attitudes, and behavioral history.
-These factors will also include work environmental conditions, such as carrier operations type and compensation method.
-Risk factors will be identified by linking the characteristics of individual drivers with their driving records through the duration of the study.
-Of particular importance will be the occurrence or absence of critical incidents, including preventable crashes, crashes regardless of preventability, moving violations, and vehicle inspection violations.
-The study has the following goals:
+The objective of the case-control Commercial Driver Individual Differences Study (CDIDS) was to examine a wide array of driver and situational factors to determine their prevalence in and relationship to being involved in a crash.
+The CDIDS sought to identify and prioritize commercial driver individual risk factors that primarily consisted of personal factors such as demographic characteristics, medical conditions, personal attitudes, and behavioral history.
+These factors also included work environmental conditions, such as carrier operation type and compensation method.
+Risk factors were identified by linking the characteristics of individual drivers with their driving records through the duration of the study.
+Of particular importance was the occurrence or absence of critical incidents, including preventable crashes, crashes regardless of preventability, moving violations, and vehicle inspection violations.
+The study had the following goals:

-- Determine whether individual factors such as demographic characteristics or medical conditions result in increased risk for a CMV crash or violation.
+- To determine whether individual factors such as demographic characteristics or medical conditions resulted in increased risk for a CMV crash or violation.

-- Determine if there is a relationship between fleet characteristics and protocols and CMV driver performance and health.
+- To determine if there was a relationship between fleet characteristics and protocols and CMV driver performance and health.

-- Identify contributing factors leading to a CMV crash.
+- To identify contributing factors which led to a CMV crash.

-- Track carriers and CMV drivers for up to 3 years after an initial CMV driver survey for identification of additional crash data and validation of study results.
+- To track carriers and CMV drivers for up to 3 years after an initial CMV driver survey for identification of additional crash data and validation of study results.

 A report that identifies individual factors that increase crash risk.